MauriceROZENBERG-graphtecsas/myPopAI/README.md

 # myPopAI - Web Applications Launcher / NotebookLM Source Provider

-A modern, FREE cross-platform Progressive Web Application (PWA) launcher with a sleek professional design.
+A modern, FREE cross-platform Progressive Web Application (PWA) lauhncher with a sleek professional design.

+When a user needs to save an essential link—whether from a web page or a YouTube video —s implicity, speed and accessibility are essential.

+> **myPopA**I provides an efficient solution to store **Application and YouTube URLs** using a  direct, two-step process:
+> 1. User simply copy the URL from their source application,
+> 2. User calls **myPopAI** app to store it immediately in a structured and user-friendly format for future retrieval.
-**No API dependency required!**
+> **No API dependency required!**

 🔗 **[Launch myPopAI](https://graphtec.fr/mypopai)**